China and the Roman Empire – Archeological Testimonials

 For practical reasons, the bibliography is mostly limited to recent publications offering easy access to earlier books and articles.

-Andrade 2015 – Andrade N., The voyage of Maes Titianos and the dynamics of social connectivity between the Roman Levant and Central Asia – West China, MedAnt, 18, 2015, p.
-41-74.
+Andrade 2015 – Andrade N., The voyage of Maes Titianos and the dynamics of social connectivity between the Roman Levant and Central Asia – West China, MedAnt, 18, 2015, pp. 41-74.

-Bopearachchi 2017 – Bopearachchi A., Greeks, Scythians, Parthians and Kushans in Central Asia and India, in: Jin H. et al. eds., Eurasian Empires in Antiquity and the Early Middle Ages.
-Contact and Exchange between the Graeco-Roman World, Inner Asia and China, Cambridge University Press, Cambridge, p.
-251-274.
+Bopearachchi 2017 – Bopearachchi A., Greeks, Scythians, Parthians and Kushans in Central Asia and India, in: Jin H. et al., eds., Eurasian Empires in Antiquity and the Early Middle Ages.
+Contact and Exchange between the Graeco-Roman World, Inner Asia and China, Cambridge University Press, Cambridge, 2017, pp. 251-274.

 Bueno 2016 – Bueno A., Roman Views of the Chinese in Antiquity, Sino-Platonic Papers, 261, May, 2016.